-- In what ways do the various characteristics of young adolescent development play out in the lives of middle school students? - In what ways do students exhibit social emotional learning and skills (e.g., self-awareness, selfmanagement, responsible decision making, social awareness and relationship skills)? - What social identities did you observe or hear about in the film? - What are the implications for being able to best teach and reach young adolescents?
+- What developmental characteristics of young adolescents do you observe in the film? - In what ways do the various characteristics of young adolescent development play out in the lives of middle school students? - In what ways do students exhibit social emotional learning and skills (e.g., self-awareness, self-management, responsible decision making, social awareness and relationship skills)? - What social identities do you observe or hear about in the film? - What are the implications for being able to best teach and reach young adolescents?